Keyboard Shortcuts

 |---|---|

-| Ctrl + C | Kill the current process |
+| Ctrl + C | Interrupt the current foreground process (SIGINT) |

-| Ctrl + Z | Suspend the current process (pause it) |
+| Ctrl + Z | Suspend (pause) the current process |

-fg | Resume a suspended process in foreground |
+fg | Resume a suspended process in the foreground (visible, interactive) |

-bg | Resume a suspended process in background |
+bg | Resume a suspended process in the background (runs silently) |

-| Ctrl + D | Send EOF (end of file) — closes the terminal |
+| Ctrl + D | Send EOF (end of file) — at an empty prompt, exits the current shell session |

 Useful Operators